2025 ASEAN U-16 Boys' Futsal Championship

-The 2025 ASEAN U-16 Futsal Championship (also known as 2025 ASEAN U-16 Boys' Futsal Championship) will be the first edition of the ASEAN U-16 Futsal Championship, the biennial international youth futsal championship organised by AFF for the men's under-16 national teams of Southeast Asia.
-The tournament will be hosted at the Nonthaburi Gymnasium, Thailand from 23 to 29 December.
+The 2025 ASEAN U-16 Boys' Futsal Championship was the first edition of the ASEAN U-16 Futsal Championship, the biennial international youth futsal championship organised by AFF for the men's under-16 national teams of Southeast Asia.
+The tournament was hosted at the Nonthaburi Gymnasium, Thailand from 22 to 28 December.

-A total of five nations will participate in the final tournament, with players born on or after 1 January 2009 being eligible to participate.
+A total of five nations participated in the final tournament, with players born on or after 1 January 2009 being eligible to participate.

+Indonesia are the inaugural champions on this edition, defeating Thailand 4–3 in the final.

 Participating teams

 The following teams participated for the final tournament.